 H Height (not altitude)

-The altitude loss should be no more than 300 feet and the recovery height should provide an appropriate environment for practise.
+The altitude loss should be no more than 300 feet and the recovery height should provide an appropriate environment for practice.

-Some organisations stipulate recovery by a height higher than 2500 feet agl, consult with your CFI.
+Some organisations stipulate recovery by a height higher than 2500 feet AGL, consult your CFI.

 The entry configuration is revised: idle power, flap up.